gianlucazani/COMP3221_assignment1/README.md

 Least cost path from F to J: FDGJ, link cost: 5.1
 ```

-You can see that the path F -> H is not convinient anymore, for example going to J now costs less if we go for FDGJI.
+You can see that the path F -> H is not convenient anymore, for example going to J now costs less if we go for FDGJI.

 ### Node failure